Hunger In Our Community

 According to Feeding America’s Map the Meal Gap, 289,940 people living in the 20 counties served by the Freestore Foodbank aren’t sure from where their next meal is coming. nearly 100,000 are kids.

 The Scope of the Problem

 A common misconception is that our friends facing hard times are generally populated in the inner city.
 The reality is that hunger does not know a zip code.
 This map shows the communities where the Freestore Foodbank and its community partner agencies are able to lend a helping hand.
-From the suburbs of Hamilton County to the farms of Kenton and Dearborn Counties, we are working in 20 counties in Ohio, Kentucky and Indiana to provide 18.5 million meals annually to people in need in these communities.
+From the suburbs of Hamilton County to the farms of Kenton and Dearborn Counties, we are working in 20 counties in Ohio, Kentucky and Indiana to provide more than 20 million meals annually to people in need in these communities.

 Hunger in the News

 Cincinnati Enquirer Reporter Mark Curnutte provided great insight into the reality of hunger in our hometown in two separate articles published in September 2013.
 One of Mark’s articles highlighted food insecurity in our community.